awsdocs/aws-robomaker-developer-guide/doc_source/gs-simulation.md

 ## Bundle the Hello World Applications<a name="gs-simulation-build"></a>

-In the previous step, you built the robot application and simulation application\.
-In this step, you bundle each application with the resources and dependencies needed to run\.
+In the previous step, you built the robot and simulation applications\.
+In this step, you bundle each application with the resources and dependencies you need to run\.
 For example, the simulation application needs a model and physical parameters of the TurtleBot3\.

 **Warning**
 Bundling the robot application and simulation application might each take 20 minutes or more depending on your instance type\.

 **To bundle the Hello World applications**

-1. In the **HelloWorld** AWS Cloud9 development environment, choose **AWS RoboMaker Run** on the menu, then choose **Bundle**, and then select **HelloWorld Robot**\.
+1. In the **HelloWorld** AWS Cloud9 development environment, choose **Run** on the menu, then choose **Bundle**, and then select **HelloWorld Robot**\.

-1. On the menu, choose **AWS RoboMaker Run**, then choose **Bundle**, and then select **HelloWorld Simulation**\.
+1. On the menu, choose **Run**, then choose **Bundle**, and then select **HelloWorld Simulation**\.

 ## Restart the Hello World Simulation Application<a name="gs-simulation-restart"></a>

 A running simulation can be restarted with updated robot application and simulation application source\.
 This is useful when you are debugging code and making frequent changes\.

 When you restart a simulation, its timer is reset to zero\.
-It will run for the original duration until reset or cancelled\.
+It will run for the original duration until reset or canceled\.
 For Hello World, the duration is 1 hour\.

-1. On the menu, choose **AWS RoboMaker Simulation**, then select **Connect**\.
+1. On the menu, choose **Simulation**, then select **Connect**\.
 Select the simulation job from the list and then select **Okay**\.
 Restart this running Hello World simulation with your new robot application\.

 1. Choose **AWS RoboMaker Simulation**, and select **Restart with new bundle\(s\)**\.
 In the **Restart simulation with selected bundles** dialog, type in **HelloWorld/robot\_ws/bundle/output\.tar** for **Robot app bundle path** and **HelloWorld/simulation\_ws/bundle/output\.tar** for **Simulation app bundle path**, then select **OK**\.

    AWS RoboMaker restarts the simulation with the new applications\.
 This extends the lifetime of the simulation for another 1 hour\.

-1. On the menu, choose **AWS RoboMaker Run**, then choose **Start simulation**, and then select **HelloWorld**\.

 ## Explore the Simulation<a name="gs-simulation-explore"></a>

-When the simulation is running, you can launch Gazebo and verify that the robot is rotating counter\-clockwise\.
+When the simulation is running, you can launch **Gazebo** and verify that the robot is rotating counter\-clockwise\.
 You can also view the logs in the AWS Cloud9 development environment terminal\.

-1. The status of the simulation job is shown next to the **AWS RoboMaker Simulation** menu entry\.
+1. The status of the simulation job is shown next to the **Simulation** menu entry\.
 When it transitions to **Running**, you can launch applications and explore the simulation\.

 1. In the AWS RoboMaker console, choose **Simulation jobs** on the left and then select the **Hello World** simulation job\.